Skip to content

 # Generate top 3 place percentage from the last 5 races

-TopazData['lastFivePlacePercentage'] = ((TopazData[LAST_FIVE_RACE_COLUMNS] <= 3).sum(axis=1)) / ((TopazData[LAST_FIVE_RACE_COLUMNS] != 10).sum(axis=1))
+topaz_data['lastFivePlacePercentage'] = ((topaz_data[LAST_FIVE_RACE_COLUMNS] <= 3).sum(axis=1)) / ((topaz_data[LAST_FIVE_RACE_COLUMNS] != 10).sum(axis=1))

 # Fill any empty values with 0

-return TopazData
+return topaz_data

-def generate_finishingPlaceMovement(TopazData):
+def generate_finishingPlaceMovement(topaz_data):

 '''